ReactiveX/RxGo/README.md

 ### Hot vs Cold Observables

 In the Rx world, there is a distinction between hot and cold Observable.
 When the data is produced by the Observable itself, it is a cold Observable.
 When the data is produced outside the Observable, it is a hot Observable.
-Usually, when we don't want to create a producer over and over again, we favor a hot Observable.
+Usually, when we don't want to create a producer over and over again, we favour a hot Observable.

 In RxGo, there is a similar concept.